 Avoiding the Number One Bar Complaint

-– Protect your time.
 Your time is precious.
 Don’t get bogged down by stacks of phone messages!
 Have your receptionist set up return calls.
-Many of our clients use a time blocking system and return calls during a specific block of time each day.
+Many of our clients use a time-blocking system and return calls during a specific block of time each day.

 If you already have a receptionist, consider passing these tips on to them so they can help you help your clients.
-If you haven’t hired a receptionist and are finding yourself feeling overwhelmed by the volume of calls you receive, give Back Office Betties a try with our free trial.
+If you haven’t hired a receptionist and are finding yourself feeling overwhelmed by the volume of calls you receive, give us a call at 800-958-8591.
+We’ll always answer!*